FROM THE "PIT BOSS" AND LCDR DETAILER

 To discuss orders, I encourage you to make contact and submit billet preferences when you are within twelve (12) months of your PRD.
 Billets rolling in the next twelve (12) months are posted here (see above link) and are available on the eSUPPO app.
 The billet list is dynamic...billets are added as they become available and are removed once filled or become unfunded.
 Please submit billet preferences, using TAB 2 of the above billet list, for jobs in close proximity to your PRD (-1/+3 months) per MILPERSMAN (MPM) 1301-104.

 LCDR assignments are socialized with all commands with a Supply Corps CAPT or CDR afloat (i.e., "gatekeeper").
 This socialization affords the prospective gaining commands a courtesy review of an officer's Officer Record Brief (ORB) prior to orders being initiated.
 The ORB contains information similar to the Officer Data Card.
-A slate of all interested candidates will be submitted to the command roughly ten (10) months prior to the incumbent's PRD.
+A slate of all interested candidates will be submitted to the command roughly ten (10) months prior to the incumbent's PRD (unless the slate is requested sooner).
 Commands are generally given two (2) weeks to review all interested candidates and make a selection.
 Ideally, orders will be released approximately six (6) months prior to your estimated date of detachment.

 - Operational Duty.
 All officers are candidates for operational duty unless rotating from an operational tour.
 Operational duty includes commands that deploy or directly support deploying units.
 These tours are two (2) years in length per MPM 1301-110.
 All officers, not currently assigned operational duty, must include one (1) operational billet when submitting preferences.